-5 one $3'' \times 5''$ index card of notes will be permitted for each midterm, and one $8.5'' \times 11''$ page of notes for the final
+6Exception: one $3'' \times 5''$ index card of handwritten notes for midterms, and one $8.5'' \times 11''$ page of handwritten notes for the final

 Collaboration and Academic Integrity:

 Students are strongly encouraged to study together, and to work together on exercises.
 They are strongly encouraged to form study groups for this purpose.
 Best practice for group size is 4 human people.
 Use of AI to help with homework is discouraged but not forbidden - genAI is like a well-spoken but dumb friend, not a math expert.